abrahan-dev/posts/2022-11-10-simplicity-in-code.md

 - evaluating a condition
 - ...

-We also spend of time iterating over collections of data.
-What if we could just update every element of the collection in a single computation unit of time without any iteration ?
+We also spend a lot of time iterating over collections of data.
+What if we could just update every element of the collection in a single computational unit of time without any iteration ?
 In that case we need to accept that time and space are just beautiful abstractions, not reality.

 But hey, I'm just a programmer, not a physicist.